 - The certificate of title, signed of by the previous owner; not a photocopy.

-- A Wisconsin Title and License Plate application, with the gross vehicle weight and length, as requested on the form.
+- A Wisconsin Title/License Plate Application (Form MV-1), with the gross vehicle weight and length, as requested on the form.

 - Your driver's license or other ID if you apply in person.

 - Your own license plate to transfer to the new RV or motor home, or the registration fee if you don't have your own plates, or if your plates are due to expire within three months.